Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Introduction

-We analyze the coexistence and competition of Rayleigh-Taylor (RT) and Faraday instabilities under the effect of external vibrations and internal density differences.
-We examine the temporal evolution of the interface within the linear regime.
-Using horizontal homogeneity, we decompose the interface into individual wave numbers, allowing for the investigation of both long-wavelength RT and short-wavelength Faraday waves.
-Two-dimensional scale-resolved numerical simulations validate the linear theory and capture the system's evolution into multiscale and nonlinear regimes.
-We also explore the oscillation--frequency-amplitude phase space to characterize the transition of the dominant instability.
+We focus on two-dimensional analyses and simulations to gain clearer insight into the underlying mechanisms. \Cref{f:overview} shows a schematic of the two-fluid interface, where both long-wavelength RT and short-wavelength Faraday waves \textit{coexist}.
+In \cref{background}, we perform a linear Floquet stability analysis to characterize the temporal evolution of the interface in the linear regime.
+Assuming horizontal homogeneity, we decompose the interface into individual wave numbers, enabling separate investigation of both long-wavelength RT and short-wavelength Faraday modes. \Cref{numerical method} describes the numerical approach for two-dimensional, scale-resolved simulations of the two-phase fluid system.
+These simulations validate the linear theory and represent the system evolution into multiscale and nonlinear regimes, as presented in \cref{results}.
+We also explore the oscillation--frequency-amplitude phase space to characterize the transition of the dominant instability. \Cref{conclusion} discusses the limitations of the study and summarizes the findings on the coexistence and competition between RT and Faraday instabilities.